 Brig.
-Gen. David C. Uhrich is the Director of Communications, Headquarters Air Combat Command, Joint Base Langley-Eustis, Va.
-He is the functional leader for 9,300 Combat Air Force communications professionals, providing information technology services to 79,000 active-duty military and civilian members at 40 major installations in the United States and overseas.
+Gen. David C. Uhrich is the Director of Communications, Headquarters Air Combat Command, Joint Base Langley-Eustis, Virginia.
+The command operates more than 1,300 aircraft, 32 wings, 19 bases, and has more than 50 worldwide operating locations with 98,000 active-duty and civilian personnel.
 General Uhrich directs the activities of 40 Reserve communications units upon their activation.
 He is responsible for communications policy guidance, program management and resource allocation supporting the command's mission to provide nuclear forces for U.S. Strategic Command, theater air forces for the U.S. Northern Command, U.S. Central Command, U.S. Southern Command, U.S. European Command and U.S. Pacific Command, as well as air defense forces for the North American Aerospace Defense Command.

 1985 Bachelor of Science degree in electrical engineering, Auburn University, Auburn, Ala.

 1991 Distinguished graduate, Squadron Officer School, Maxwell AFB, Ala.,

 1993 Master of Science degree in management, National-Louis University, McLean, Va.